AhmedYasin487/Wallectconnectbuildfile/README.md

-This is simple walletconnect app.
+This is simple walletconnect app. where you will find a build file which is made my webpack and , webpack is completely setup in this project go a head and use that for yourself.
+You can see the demo on medium article related to this project.

 After downloading the project.You have to run the following commands. if you use npm the run the following commands.